krshubham12/Customer-Churn-Prediction/README.md

 # Telco Customer Churn Prediction

-This project predict customer churn by based on other relevant independent variables.
+This project predict customer churn based on other relevant independent variables.
 It uses Random forest classifier, K nearest neighbor and Logistic regression for that purpose.
 I had used backward elimination regression to eliminate the weakly correlated variables by comparing P-value, R<sup>2</sup> and adjusted R<sup>2</sup> values.

 ## Data Description